MephistoDevelop/SocialBook/README.md

 # Project: Fakebook ([Microverse - The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project))

-> Project taked from Microverse Curriculum from [The Odin Page project Site](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).
+> Project taken from Microverse Curriculum from [The Odin Page project Site](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).

-This project it's building using Ruby on Rails Framework using Ruby Lenguage and it's part of the main curriculum from the odin project page. from Microverse, main curriculum
+This project it's building using Ruby on Rails Framework using Ruby Language and it's part of the main curriculum from the Odin project page. from Microverse, main curriculum
 [Microverse](https://www.microverse.org/)
 [Devise Documentation]( https://github.com/plataformatec/devise/wiki.)

--The objetive from this project is build the core of logic from Facebook page.
+-The objective of this project is to build the core of logic from the Facebook page.

 ### Desktop view